Clubs and Organizations

-Our yearbook is written, edited, funded, and designed by upper school students supervised by a faculty advisor.
+- Yearbook Committee: Our yearbook is written, edited, funded, and designed by upper school students supervised by a faculty advisor.
 Students enroll in Yearbook for course credit.

 - Environmental Club: The environmental club is open to all students who care about promoting green initiatives, learning about our environment, and thinking of creative ways that our school and the individuals in it can improve and preserve our local and global environment.

-The Outing Club organizes many adventurous trips throughout the year.
+- LTS Outing Club: The Outing Club organizes many adventurous trips throughout the year.
 Trips are announced at Morning Meetings.

-The mission of The KURA Project is to improve literacy in the Laisamis District of Marasibit County in Northern Kenya and seeks to advance the cause of education and future opportunity for this underserved population.
+- KURA (Kids Uniting for Rural Africa): The mission of The KURA Project is to improve literacy in the Laisamis District of Marasibit County in Northern Kenya and seeks to advance the cause of education and future opportunity for this underserved population.

-- French Club
+- Math Club